LefanTan/portfoliov2-server/README.md

 1. Download the service account file for Google Storage client and place it in ./api
    - name the json file `service-account.json`

-2. make a copy of `.env.example` in `/api`
+2. make a copy of `.env.example` in `/api` as `.env` and fill in appropriate info

-2. Make sure Docker CLI and Docker-Compose is installed
+3. Make sure Docker CLI and Docker-Compose is installed
    - Tested for Docker v20.10.7 and Docker-Compose v1.29.2

-3. Run `docker-compose up --build` to spin up the containers
+4. Run `docker-compose up --build` to spin up the containers
    - For production, do `docker-compose -f docker-compose.dev.yml up --build`

 # 5. Run tests
 Test will always run once during `docker-compose up` in the `test_api` container